 Doctor of Philosophy.
-The University of Delaware offers the degree of Doctor of Philosophy (Ph.D.) in animal science, art history, biological sciences, biomechanics and movement science, chemistry and biochemistry, climatology, computer and information sciences, criminology, economics, education, engineering (chemical, civil, electrical, materials science, and mechanical), English, entomology and applied ecology, environmental and energy policy, family studies, geology, history, linguistics, marine studies, mathematics and applied mathematics, oceanography, operations research, physics, plant and soil sciences, political science and international relations, psychology, sociology, and urban affairs and public policy.
-In addition to the general requirements outlined in this section of the catalog, there is a section in the catalog for each instructional major which explains specific requirements for the degree in that department art history, chemistry and biochemistry, communication, criminology, early American culture, economics, economics and entrepreneurship for educators, education, English, foreign languages and literatures, foreign languages and pedagogy, geography, history, liberal studies, linguistics, physics, political science and international relations, psychology, school psychology, sociology, and urban affairs and public policy
+The University of Delaware offers the degree of Doctor of Philosophy (Ph.D.) in animal science, art history, biological sciences, biomechanics and movement science, chemistry and biochemistry, climatology, computer and information sciences, criminology, economics, education, engineering (chemical, civil, electrical, materials science, and mechanical), English, entomology and applied ecology, environmental and energy policy, geology, history, human development and family studies, linguistics, marine studies, mathematics and applied mathematics, ocean engineering, oceanography, operations research, physics, plant and soil sciences, political science and international relations, psychology, sociology, and urban affairs and public policy.
+In addition to the general requirements outlined in this section of the catalog, there is a section in the catalog for each instructional major which explains specific requirements for the degree in that department.